 - If students take more than the required number of courses, they may choose courses that apply for the Notation.

-- A four-credit Independent Study course may be substituted with the permission of the director of the Russian language program.
+- A four-credit Independent Study course may be substituted if 100-level courses are not offered in the program or with the permission of the director of the Japanese language program.

-- Study abroad and intensive summer program credits may count toward the notation with the approval of the Russian language program director.
+- Study abroad and intensive summer program credits may count toward the notation with the approval of the Japanese language program director.

-- Students may take one language course with the Pass/Fail option and still receive the Notation, as long as the average grade of all remaining courses that count toward the Notation is B+ or higher.
+- Students may take one language course with the pass/fail option and still receive the Notation, as long as the average grade of all remaining courses that count toward the Notation is B+ or higher (from 10 level up).

-- Native speakers of Russian cannot receive the Notation in the Russian language.
-Contact the Russian language program director if you have questions about native speakerhood.
+- Native speakers of a language cannot receive the Notation in their native language.
+Contact the language program director if you have questions about native speakerhood.

-- Students holding an International Baccalaureate should consult with the director of the Russian language program to determine their eligibility for the Notation.
+- Students holding an International Baccalaureate should consult with the director of the Japanese language program to determine their eligibility for the Notation.

-- Students who, after receiving the Notation, decide to become minors or majors in Russian Studies, may keep the Notation on their transcript.
+- Students who, after receiving the Notation, decide to become minors or majors in the language they are studying, may keep the Notation on their transcript.

 Application and Approval Process

-- A student submits an application for a Proficiency in Russian Transcript Notation to the Russian language program director.
+- A student submits an application for a Proficiency in Japanese Transcript Notation to the language program director.

-- The director reviews all requirements and approves the application.
+- The language program director reviews all requirements and approves the application.

-- The director notifies the Office of the Registrar that the student has completed the requirements for the Transcript Notation.
+- The language program director notifies the Office of the Registrar that the student has completed the requirements for the Transcript Notation.